-If you’re riding tubeless tires, then you know the importance of keeping them properly sealed.
+If you’re riding on tubeless tires, then you know the importance of keeping them properly sealed.
 Topping up your sealant is an easy way to ensure that your tires stay airtight and perform at their best.

 When it comes to topping off your tire sealants, there are few factors that will determine when and how often this should be done: terrain type, temperature, your tires quality, how often you ride...
 Some folks say to check the sealant level every couple of weeks, some other say the sealant lasts as long as the tyre itself.
 I think it's a good practice to check and top up at the start of the year before I'm off for some serious adventure, and later in mid-season, as part of a general check up.